 Wedding season peaks in June and September.
 9-12 months before these wedding-packed months, you expect your favorite wedding dress designer to be overwhelmed with orders from numerous clients itching to tie the knot.

-Should you decide to fix your marriage during the peak wedding season, you’ll have to wait longer for your gown as there are many dresses in production at that time.
+Should you decide to fix your marriage during the peak wedding season, you’ll have to wait longer for your gown, as many dresses are in production.
 And these dresses, which can be 5, 10, or 12 in number, take time to make.

 A designer won’t compromise the quality of his work to attend to yours.
 So, in the end, you’ll be left with no choice but to wait.